-The aim of this unit is to introduce the learner to an evaluation of themselves in an entrepreneurial context by using several techniques including SWOT.
+The aim of this unit is to enable learners to carry out an evaluation of themselves in an entrepreneurial context by using several techniques including SWOT.

-Learners will be introduced to critically thinking skills and put into context against a business plan.
+Learners will be introduced to critical thinking skills and put these into context against a business plan.

-Learning outcomes.
-To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these 1. must be able to: Be able to understand self-analysis in the context of entrepreneurial career.
-1.1.
-1.2.
-1.3.
-Define the terms 'Entrepreneur', Entrepreneurship, opportunity assessment and creativity.
-Examine different types of Entrepreneurs and their success stories.
-Conduct your self-analysis for entrepreneurial abilities.
-Identify your strengths and weaknesses using a SWOT analysis.
-Be able to develop critical thinking skills for innovative business ideas.
-2.2.
-Define the term 'critical thinking', and 'innovation'.
-Create a mind map of creative thinking skills and attributes required by entrepreneurs.
-Identify potential barriers to entrepreneurship.
-Conduct market research to analyse your potential business idea.
-Be able to evaluate entrepreneurial business idea.
-3.2.
-Justify your business idea to an innovative using logical argument.
-Explain the reasoning behind the business idea.
-Explain the importance of knowledge in IT, finance and accounting and marketing and sales for evaluation purposes.
+Learning Outcomes.
+To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.
+Be able to understand self-analysis in the context of entrepreneurial 1.1 Define the terms 'Entrepreneur', Entrepreneurship, opportunity assessment and creativity careers 1.2 Examine different types of Entrepreneurs and their success stories 1.3 Conduct self-analysis for entrepreneurial abilities 1.4 Identify your strengths and weaknesses using a SWOT analysis 2.
+Be able to develop critical thinking skills for innovative business ideas 2.1 Define the term 'critical thinking', and 'innovation' 2.2 Create a mind map of creative thinking skills and attributes required by entrepreneurs 2.3 Identify potential barriers to entrepreneurship 2.4 Conduct market research to analyse your potential business idea 3.
+Be able to evaluate entrepreneurial business idea 3.1 Justify your business idea to an innovativeusing logical argument 3.2 Explain the reasoning behind the business idea 3.3 Explain the importance of knowledge in IT, finance and accounting and marketing and sales for evaluation purposes